Please join us on Saturday March 12 2022 by Zoom from 10 am -11 am. Registration will be closer to the date.

 The highlight of the day is always the seed swap table, where selection changes throughout the day as people bring in their treasured open-pollinated seeds to share with others.
-To participate in the swap, bring your locally-adapted, open-pollinated, genetically-diverse, organically-grown (!) seeds in envelopes or jars that are clearly labeled with the variety name and the date that the plant was grown.
+To participate in the swap, bring your locally-adapted, open-pollinated, genetically-diverse, preferably organically-grown (!) seeds in envelopes or jars that are clearly labeled with the variety name and the date that the plant was grown.

 There are presentations throughout the day about saving seeds and building a regional sustainable seed system.
 It’s a chance to network with other community groups, and to attend workshops on anything from composting to intellectual property rights.
 There are also many booths with seed vendors and people selling other interesting products!